sudarshan2401/tp/docs/UserGuide.md

 ## Features

-The features are broken down into their following subsections:
+The features are broken down into the following subsections:

 1. [Class commands](#class-commands)
 2. [Student commands](#student-commands)
 3. [Miscellaneous commands](#miscellaneous-commands)

-We highly recommend you to read the [Command format](#command-format) and [Command parameters](#command-parameters) sections to understand their constraints before using our features.
+We highly recommend you read the [Command format](#command-format) and [Command parameters](#command-parameters) sections to understand their constraints before using our features.

 ## Class commands :school: